-Director Independence 8 out of 10 director nominees are independent Lead independent director Audit, Governance and Compensation Committees comprised of 100% independent directors Periodic executive sessions of the independent directors Board and Committee oversight Board oversight over corporate strategy Board and board committee oversight of enterprise risk management framework, cybersecurity, human capital management Board committee oversight of sustainability program, goals and initiatives Evaluation Annual board and board committee self-evaluations Evaluations of individual directors Diversity 40% of our director nominees are female.
-40% of our director nominees are racially or ethnically diverse Our Lead Independent Director and the chairs of two of our committees are female The search for new directors emphasizes the consideration of candidates with diverse backgrounds including race, ethnicity, gender, education, skills and experience Board practices Directors may not serve on more than 3 other public company boards Annual Board and Committee evaluations No mandatory retirement age, but directors that reached 75 years of age, must tender resignation for the Board to accept or reject Compensation Policies Stock ownership guidelines for directors and senior executives Prohibition on hedging of Company Securities Change in control and equity award agreements require dual-trigger events Maintain a clawback policy for executive officers Shareholder rights Annual director elections Majority voting for directors in uncontested director elections Annual say on pay vote Shareholder outreach with director availability if requested Shareholder right to call special meetings Standard proxy access right
+Director Independence 9 out of 10 director nominees are independent Lead independent director Audit, Governance and Compensation Committees comprised of 100% independent directors Periodic executive sessions of the independent directors.
+Such executive sessions are presided by Dr. Dana, our Lead Independent Director Board and Committee oversight Board oversight over corporate strategy Board and board committee oversight of enterprise risk management framework, cybersecurity, humar capital management Board committee oversight of sustainability program Evaluation Annual board and board committee self-evaluations Evaluations of individual directors Diversity 40% of our director nominees are female 40% of our director nominees are racially or ethnically diverse Our Lead Independent Director and the chairs of two of our committees are female The search for new directors emphasizes the consideration of candidates with diverse backgrounds, including but not limited to education, skills, experience, gender, race, and ethnicity Board practices Directors may not serve on more than 3 other public company boards No mandatory retirement age, but directors that reached 75 years of age, must tender resignation for the Board to accept or reject Compensation Policies Stock ownership guidelines for directors and senior executives Prohibition on hedging of Company Securities Change in control and equity award agreements require dual-trigger events Maintain a clawback policy for executive officers Shareholder rights Annual director elections Majority voting for directors in uncontested director elections Annual say on pay vote Shareholder outreach with director availability Shareholder right to call special meetings Standard proxy access right